engin100/980/labs/lab-4.md

 Now, let's test that the voltages look about right.
 Go to File → Examples → Basics → AnalogReadSerial and change the `analogRead()` function called in `loop()` to be the pin you plugged your voltage divider into.
 Run this code and make note of the values it returns.

-You know on the Arduino Nano this value will be between 0-1024, and that your max voltage, as reported by the Arduino, is 5V.
+You know on the Arduino Nano Every this value will be between 0-1024, and that your max voltage, as reported by the Arduino, is 5V.
 Convert your raw value to the voltage the Arduino read by dividing it by 1023 and multiplying it by 5V.
 This is the voltage your Arduino recorded.

 Your battery, however, has a higher voltage than that.
 We now need to undo the effects of the voltage divider to determine the batteries original voltage.
 Since we used the same resistance on either side of the voltage divider, the voltage is being cut in half.
 Therefore, we can simply multiply the Arduino's recorded voltage by 2 to get the 9V battery's voltage.
 It should be somewhere between 8 and 10V.